 Big Bench ranch is the largest park in Texas with more than 300,00 acres.
 It is situated in the remote western part of the state and the United States- Mexico border.
 This outdoor location is a home of adventure.
-You can hike, ride on a horse through 238 miles of copious trails.
-The presence of Rio Grande gives access to fishing, floating, and swimming.
+You can hike, or ride on a horse through 238 miles of copious trails.
+The presence of the Rio Grande gives access to fishing, floating, and swimming.
 Hundreds of animals of different species are present in this park.

 2. Palo Duro Canyon State Park

 The subsequently rated canyon park in the United States is Palo Duro.
 It is otherwise known as the Grand Canyon of Texas.
 This park gives the most breathtaking adventure in the world.
 It is 120 miles extensive, 20 miles wide, and 800 feet deep.
 It is well known for biking, cavalier trails, mountaineering, camping, and hiking activities.
 You will enjoy the rich history plus the resilient beauty of the Lone Star in this park.

 3. Garner State Park, Concan

 Garner Park is the perfect location for outdoor escapades.
 There are enjoyably lined up activities like hiking or biking, swimming or surfing the Frio River, more than 10 miles of picturesque trails, camping, fishing, outdoor meals, or easing yourself with mother earth.
 They also organize orchestra dances during vacation.
 Very few parks have the popularity of Garner in terms of camping.
 It is not so astounding that it is the nucleus of the summer holiday.
 On many occasions during apex season, the park is so crowded that no camping spaces are left by noon.
 Among other heartwarming activities is the outstanding view of the aged baldy which is one mile in length on the emblematic hill of Garner state park.
 There are also attractive events held at the river from time to time.